“As the Father has loved me, I have also loved you. Remain in my love.” — John 15:9

 (If they haven’t put their bracelets on, tell them to put them on.)
 Now you all have a way to share God’s love with all your friends!

-A great example of this took place in 2014 when a college softball player named Kara hit a three-run homer against the other team.
-But when Kara got to first base, she hurt her knee and she fell to the ground in pain.
-What happened next was a perfect example of love and respect.
-The pitcher on the other team and one of Kara’s teammates rushed to her side.
+A great example of this took place in 2014 when Eckerd College softball player Kara Oberer hit a three-run homer against Florida Southern College pitcher Chelsea Oglevie.
+But when Oberer rounded first base, her knee buckled and she fell to the ground in pain.
+What happened next was an absolute display of love and respect.
+Oglevie and a teammate rushed to Oberer’s side.
 They helped her get up and carried her around the diamond, stopping so she could tap each base and home plate.

 “Dear friends, let us love one another, because love is from God, and everyone who loves has been born of God and knows God.” — 1 John 4:7